tweag/haskell-training/material/domain.md

 ---

-Before implementing the `ask` function, we need to understand a little better this `IO` type.
+Before implementing the `ask` function, we need to understand this `IO` type a little better .

 ---